-A Minnesota man is under arrest after he murdered a coworker he believed was having an affair with his wife, authorities said.
+A Minnesota man was arrested after he murdered a coworker he believed was having an affair with his wife, authorities said.

 Officers found Adrian Medina, 20, dead in the driver’s seat of a truck in the business’ parking lot, court records obtained by the station state.